-Plumbers often work on-call and may have to work nights and weekends.
-Injuries like cuts or burns are common in this profession, and plumbers may travel to multiple work sites on a regular basis.
+Plumbers often work on-call and may have to work nights and weekends; the nature of the job requires travel to multiple work sites on a regular basis.
+Injuries like cuts or burns are common in this profession.
 Some plumbers are self-employed and have the freedom to set their own schedules.
 Full-time work and overtime are common for this profession.

 Step 1: Get Professional Training

 While a formal training program may not be required, it can aid advancement and teach students useful skills that can come in handy on the job.
 Many trade or technical schools and community colleges offer formal training programs for those individuals who want to become plumbers.
 These are typically short certificate training programs that last about one year.
 Coursework covers water supply and drainage systems, as well as piping, venting, fittings and valves.
 Students can expect to learn plumbing skills and maintenance.
 They can use this training to begin an apprenticeship as a plumber or go on to earn an associate's degree.

 Step 2: Complete an Apprenticeship